Zackary3yin/SSD_PAPER_Pipline/README.md

 ## ⚠️ Notes on Data Extraction Cells

-To avoid unintended large-scale processing, the notebook’s three code cells responsible for **generating datasets from raw feature directories** have been converted into **markdown cells**.
+To avoid unintended large-scale processing, the notebook’s two code cells responsible for **generating datasets from raw feature directories** have been converted into **markdown cells**.

 If you wish to regenerate the datasets from scratch, you can: